Priyankasaggu11929/priyankasaggu11929.github.io/kubernetes.md

 <sub>***I started there by getting involved with the (then) newly formed, [node-reviewers-group](https://www.psaggu.com/kubernetes-mentorship/2020/07/30/node-reviewer-group-tasks.html).
 This was kind of a mentorship program where a group of people would work together on reviewing/triaging `sig-node` PR(s) & issue(s).***</sub>

-<sub>***I spent couple of months in the group, trying to understand all what was being taught (or discussed) in there, and then I realised, not much of the stuff made  any sense to me.
-I was too overwhelmed by the concepts being discussed there, I felt absolutely alien-ish in that space.
-So, I gave up & left.***</sub>
+<sub>***I spent couple of months in the group, trying to understand all what was being taught (or discussed) in there.
+I soon realised I was not able to understand much of the stuff at the time.
+I was too overwhelmed by the concepts being discussed there, that I felt absolutely alien-ish in that space.
+So, in the end, I just gave up & left.***</sub>

-<sub>***But fortunately that was not the end for me!***</sub>
+<sub>***Which was not good, I ahould have tried more.
+But anyway, I'm back on the track after 6 months now!***</sub>

 ***I've started my journey again.
 And this time, I'm very actively getting involved into various parts of the Kubernetes organisation.***